 I was not a stranger to babies before becoming pregnant and having my own.
 I love my nieces and nephews fiercely and have tried to be very attentive and involved since they were born.
 Growing up I spent a lot of Saturday nights, afternoons after school, and summers babysitting.
-None of this really prepared me for becoming a parent.
+With all this time spent caring for children though, one of it really prepared me for becoming a parent.